-An innovated English course with a particular focus on the development of the students' verbal and written skills and their further professional application within the wider framework of both the Czech and the European job markets.
-The central elements of the course consist in practising business meetings and negotiations, written document completion, informal communication and activities designed to describe and question European cultures in comparison with the Czech Republic.
-Within the wider course framework, there are two notions that should be pointed out, namely the overview of the European union institutions and the introduction to English as the key providing access to education and jobs to Czech and Moravian university graduates.
-Coursework is based on panel discussion, opinion presentation, interpretation of written and audiovisual sources, homework presentation and discussion, language games.
+The course is focused on the development of the students' verbal and written communication skills and their further professional application within the wider framework of both Czech and European job markets.
+The central elements of the course consist in practising communication in the European cultural, business and legal environment and activities designed to describe and question European cultures in comparison with the Czech Republic (taking the Euro-American cultural context into account).
+The course provides the overview of the European Union institutions and their functions and presents the English language as the universal tool providing access to education and jobs to the Czech and Moravian university graduates.
+The coursework is based on the interpretation of written and audio-visual sources, discussion and personal opinion presentation.

 Learning outcomes of the course unit

-The ability to find one's way in the cultural and professional maze of the EU.
+The ability to find one's way in the European (and world) cultural and professional environment.
 The ability to use English in a wide range of everyday situations.
-The knowledge of various writing techniques plus the rules of team work and business communication in English.
-The ability to understand natural spoken English.
+The knowledge of various writing techniques.
+Improved ability to understand spoken English.

-The course knowledge required corresponds with the standards of the intermediate level course.
+The subject knowledge required corresponds to the standards of the Bachelor ´s study program.

 Recommended optional programme components